TimothyYW/Rainbow-six-siege-lore/README.md

 The sketches are used to ensure the structure of the website, but as can be seen that games page has been simplfied to fitting all the image in the readme.md.

+# Future update and plan

+For the update will be continue update the content as year and season progressing

+Creating a data base of operators biography

+Adding a drop-down menu for games page

 ## Testing